Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 For example, if you want to run a model including acceleration, you would have to use a partition with GPUs.

-Once the target partition is determined, follow the [Installation Guide](https://www.spec.org/hpg/hpc2021/Docs/install-guide-linux.html), it is straight-forward and easy to use.
+Once the target partition is determined, follow SPEC's [Installation Guide](https://www.spec.org/hpg/hpc2021/Docs/install-guide-linux.html), it is straight-forward and easy to use.